 - NEVER "it was the year 1924" (info-dump)

-β Instead: weave year details naturally (prices, brands, newspapers)
+β Instead: weave in details from the year naturally (prices, brands,

 Vocabulary for Henri Delacroix: